What is GRE and What is TOEFL?

-If you are a candidate seeking admission to a graduate level or business program abroad, it is imperative that you learn about the admission requirements of the schools you apply to and the common admission tests like GRE TOEFL, well in advance.
+If you are a candidate seeking admission to a graduate level or business program abroad, it is imperative that you learn about the admission requirements of the schools you apply to and the common admission assessments like The Test of English as Foreign Language and Graduate Record Examination, well in advance.
 Most schools and universities in English-speaking countries rely on these standardized tests to measure and evaluate the seemingly diverse population of international applicants objectively.

-So, what are GRE TOEFL?
-What do they test and measure through these tests?
-Are they the same?
+So, what are these tests?
+What is measured through these tests?
+Are they similar?
 How do you know which test to take?
-Read on to find out more on GRE TOEFL.
+Read on to find out more on them.

 GRE - What Does It Test?

-The GRE General Test format includes three sections and types of questions that can accurately measure your abilities as a successful graduate-level student.
-The three sections of the exam are:
+The GRE format includes three sections and types of questions that can accurately measure your abilities as a successful graduate-level student.
+The sections of the exam are:

 - Verbal Reasoning